sizovs/sizovs.github.io/_posts/2020-07-22-the-wolves-of-it.md

 ---

-Those agencies will call you to tell sweet lies *exactly* the way you want to hear: your Product Backlog is full, hiring is slow, and you have more important things to do than hunting people on LinkedIn; you can trust this work to experts, as other successful companies do; soon you'll see developers queuing up in front of your office doors.
+Those agencies will call you to tell sweet lies *exactly* the way you want to hear: your Product Backlog is full, hiring is slow, and you have more important things to focus on than hunting people on LinkedIn; you can trust this work to experts, as other successful companies do; soon you'll see developers queuing up in front of your office doors.

 Finally, you found a broker you can trust: